lonnibesancon/OpenSciencePandemic/README.md

 ## Retraction analysis
 This folder contains the data for the retracted papers during COVID-19, with an analysis of the reasons why they were retracted.
 This was done manually by compiling several ressources and is available in three different formats.

+## License
+All code and data available with a CC-BY the authors.